Riznyk01/indicator-tables-viewer/README.md

 To run the program:

 1. Ensure that the CFG_PATH environment variable is set or specify the CFG_PATH flag.
-   The flag specifies the path to the config file as follows: --CFG_PATH=/config/config_prod.toml
+   The flag specifies the path to the config file as follows: --CFG_PATH=config.toml
 2. Execute launcher.exe.

 The launcher automatically checks for updates and updates the program if necessary.